cossacklabs/product-docs/content/acra/getting-started/requirements/_index.md

 In case you want to use [AcraServer, our transparent SQL proxy](/acra/acra-in-depth/architecture/acraserver/):

 - Your application talks to PostgreSQL or MySQL database via your preferred ORM.
 During the setup of Acra, you will redirect your application to talk to Acra instead.
 - Use of TLS to access Acra and the database (our strong recommendation).
 You might need to configure a TLS certificate for Acra.
-Otherwise, you'll set up an encrypted transport layer using AcraConnector and [Secure Session](/themis/crypto-theory/cryptosystems/secure-session/).
 - If you're installing Acra on your server manually from the [GitHub repository](https://github.com/cossacklabs/acra), you need to have Themis' dependencies and `libssl-dev` package installed.
 Also, make sure that `libcrypto.so` is available in `$PATH`.

 If you want to use [AcraTranslator, encryption-as-a-service](/acra/acra-in-depth/architecture/acratranslator/):